jessebond/Noxian/README.md

-Noxian - Datamining Match Prediction for League of Legends
+Noxian - Datamining for Match Prediction for League of Legends
 ==========================================================

 Currently uses a Postgresql database